nickw409/TimeSculptor/deliverables/Report_7.md

 ## **Decisions**

-- Have a meeting on Sunday @ 10AM to go over the slides.
-- Prioritize learning the assigned technologies next week.
-- Write actual code that will be used in the project.
+- Need to have a person dedicated to testing on either front end and/or back end
+-